Surveillance and Religion: Faith Communities Watching and Being Watched

 Articles will be 8-9,000 words in length, including references.
 At this stage, abstracts are invited of approximately 150-200 words accompanied by a short biography.
 These should be sent to Eric Stoddart (email@example.com) – to which queries may also be addressed.

-The deadline for abstract submission is 31 March 2021.
-The editors aim to respond by mid-May 2021.
+The extended deadline for abstract submission is 15 May 2021.
+The editors aim to respond by end of May 2021.
 Subject to securing a publishing contract for the volume as a whole, contributors will be expected to submit first drafts by 31 January 2022.

 |Eric Stoddart||Susanne Wigorts Yngvesson|